 - Enjoys walking one to two hours a day

 - Non Hypoallergenic breed

 - Guard dog.
 Barks, alerts and it's physically protective

 - May require training to live with other pets

 - May require training to live with kids

-The Great Dane is an affectionate dog.
-They can become very close and loyal to their family and close family friends that are frequent visitors, and are ideally suited to the active family.
-They are quick to alert the family of any strangers approaching their territory, as they are excellent guard dogs.
-Puppy socialisation and training is of particular importance in such a canine giant.
+The Great Dane is an affectionate dog, ideally suited to the active family.
+They can become very close and loyal to their family and even to frequent visitors.
+They are quick to alert the family of any strangers approaching their territory, as they are excellent guard dogs and can sometimes be territorial and not welcoming of canine intruders.
+Puppy socialisation and puppy training is of particular importance in such a canine giant.

 The Great Dane is predisposed to a number of problems that are common in large breeds of dog, including a specific stomach condition (gastric dilation volvulus), heart disease, a variety of bone disorders, and a particular type of aggressive bone tumour (osteosarcoma).

-A fit adult will need in the region of a couple of hours' exercise daily.
-They enjoy walks and will happily go along will the family on their outdoor activities, but they also enjoy spending time in front of the fire, enjoying any creature comforts that are available.
-Exercise must be given in limited amounts during the growth period, as too much can cause serious bone, joint and muscle problems.
+A fit Great Dane adult will need in the region of a couple of hours of exercise daily.
+They enjoy walks and will happily go along will the family on their outdoor activities.
+But they are also keen on spending time in front of the fire, enjoying any creature comforts that are available.
+Dog exercise must be given in limited amounts during the growth period, as too much can cause serious bone, joint and muscle problems.